JBraunsmaJr/PDFLib/Readme.md

 ﻿# PDF Lib

+Join me in the descent into madness, as I explore the possibilities of PDF generation.

 Honestly, this was a product of me being bored and wondering what it would take to generate a PDF without using external libraries.
 It... is... interesting to say the least.